Home » Kitchen » The Very BEST Margarita Recipe

 • Combier is a French orange liqueur with a long history in the industry.
 Combier is a mixture of sweet and bitter oranges commonly used in handcrafted cocktails.
 It may be an excellent alternative if you’re searching for a distinct twist on a traditional margarita.

-Oh, and of course, you need legit Margarita glasses!
+You truly don’t need any special glass for a Margarita.
+For the traditional look, go for a classic margarita glass.
 I have two boxes of these which are perfect for entertaining larger crowds.

 margarita glass